 From Gresham Palace, it is just a short walk along a pedestrian-only street to St. Istvan’s Basilica, a Roman Catholic Basilica.
 Tour the Basilica and if you have the energy, climb the dome for more views over Budapest.

-Budapest: Opera, House of Terror Museum, New York Cafe, Szechenyi Baths
+Budapest: Parliament, Opera, House of Terror Museum, New York Cafe, Szechenyi Baths

-Start your day by walking along Andrassy Ut, one of the main streets that runs through Budapest.
+Continue your tour of Budapest with a walk along Andrassy Ut, one of the main streets that runs through Budapest.
 This avenue is modeled after the Champs-Elysees in Paris.
 Walk past the Opera house, cafes, and shopping stores to the House of Terror Museum.

 Walk or take a taxi to Heroes’ Square and then stroll around the park.
 Spend an hour relaxing in the thermal baths at the world famous Szechenyi Baths.
 End the day by having drinks and maybe even dinner at nearby Gundel restaurant.